 Many callers recorded feedback messages with requests for an increase in the time to record the audio messages for Mehfil.
-As we subsidize airtime for our users, we need to restrict the overall length of calls.
-However, we do understand that some users may benefit from longer recording intervals for reporting their grievances and news updates.
+As we subsidize airtime for our users, we need to restrict the overall length and number of calls.
+However, we do understand that some users may benefit from longer recording intervals for reporting their grievances and updates.
 A limitation of the described service was that the grievances were not conveyed to relevant authorities.
-The purpose of the described deployment was need analysis and proof-ofconcept.
-Since then we have deployed services where we have closed the information loop and the recorded material is actively responded to.
-We show that IVR based social platforms can impart under-connected populations with a voice to share their societal issues.
+The purpose of the described deployment was need analysis and proof-of-concept.
+Since then we have deployed services where we have closed the information loop and the recorded material is actively responded to (publications in process).

+This work shows that IVR based social platforms can impart under-connected populations with a voice to share their societal issues.
 Next, we plan to complete the annotation of the recorded speech for gender-based sentiment analysis.
 Moreover, we also plan to add a social component to Mehfil so that other users can comment on and rate the submitted concerns.
 This would enable automatic filtering of submitted content and may also make the platform more interactive.
+Finally, we also plan to follow up with a large-scale deployment of Mehfil in Pakistan.